valencif/faultTool/README.md

 ## Getting Started

 Every analysis is configured with the file **FSAConfig.txt**, where the needed files are and their paths are requested.
 First time it is recommended to activate flag **debug** to see the output of internal processes.
+All phases of the configuration file should be place at 0 start a process from the beginning.
 To compile the code is enough with running **make all** in the console, and to create a documentation **make docs**.
 To run the analysis run in the console **./bin /FSA**.

 The needed files are: